 Ouf.
 This is hard to write.
 If you recognize yourself in any of the above please read on.

-I started to get mad.
-REALLY MAD.
+Then, I started to get mad.
+Like, REALLY MAD.
 Mad that I had to work so hard to get “help”.
 Mad that nothing was working to make me feel better.
 Mad that my husband didn’t understand my suffering.
 Mad because I was sick of this illness controlling and numbing me.

 So one morning I took a step.